pfirsich/theshoemaker/posts/yet-another-cpp-coroutine-tutorial.md

 And then we couldn't use it anymore to "branch off" with `echo` because it returns a temporary and now that the `BasicCoroutine` object has ownership of the coroutine, it would be destroyed in `~BasicCoroutine`.
 So we still have reasons to keep a type without a non-void return value, like `BasicCoroutine`, around.

+Also now that we have a `Task` class that owns the coroutine, it is possible that we destroy it (by destroying the `Task`) when it still has queued IO operations that essentially keep a reference to our *awaiter* (in the lambda capture).
+To avoid a use-after-free, it is necessary to cancel IO operations if the *awaiter* being referenced in the `IoQueue` dies.
+I did not include that in this tutorial yet, because I haven't figured out how to do that nicely myself.
+Maybe I'll edit it into this blog post in the future or maybe you figure it out and let me know if you find something that works well for you.

 ## Where To Go Next

 Lastly I have to mention that if you want to do anything multi-threaded or if you want to handle exceptions, there is extra work you have to do and you have to be a lot more careful everywhere.